amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-03.md

 must be ran before our newly added system.
 Here, we require the `input_system` to be ran as we will use the user's input to move the paddles, so we need to have this data be prepared.
 The `input_system` key itself is defined in the standard InputBundle.

-Back in `paddle.rs`, let's review what our system does, because there's quite a bit there.

-We create a unit struct, called `PaddleSystem`, and implement the `System` trait for it.
-The trait specifies the lifetime of the components on which it operates.
-Inside the implementation, we define the `SystemData` the system operates on, a tuple of `WriteStorage`, `ReadStorage`, and `Read`.
-More specifically, the generic types we've used here tell us that the `PaddleSystem` mutates `Transform` components, `WriteStorage<'s, Transform>`, it reads `Paddle` components, `ReadStorage<'s, Paddle>`, and also accesses the `InputHandler<String, String>` resource we created earlier, using the `Read` structure.

-Then, now that we have access to the storages of the components we want, we can iterate over them.
-We perform a join operation between the `Transform` and `Paddle` storages.
-This will iterate over all entities that have both a `Paddle` and `Transform` attached to them, and give us access to the actual components, immutably for the `Paddle` and mutably for the `Transform`.

-> There are many other ways to use storages.
-For example, you can use them to get
-> a reference to the component of a specific type held by an entity, or simply
-> iterate over them without joining.
-However in practice, your most common use will
-> be to join over multiple storages as it is rare to have a system affect
-> only one specific component.

-> Please also note that it is possible to join over storages using multiple threads
-> by using `par_join` instead of `join`, but here the overhead introduced is not
-> worth the gain offered by parallelism.

 ## Modifying the transform